prithwirajfc/readme-test/README.md

    `require("fusioncharts/fusioncharts.maps")(FusionCharts);`

-4. Load the map definition file(s) for the map(s) to be rendered using the format: **fusioncharts.&lt;MAP_ALIAS&gt;.js**, where **MAP_ALIAS** gets replaced by the map's JavaScript alias.
+4. Load the map definition file(s) for the map(s) to be rendered using the format: **fusioncharts.&lt;MAP_ALIAS&gt;**, where **MAP_ALIAS** gets replaced by the map's JavaScript alias.
 Click [here](http://www.fusioncharts.com/dev/getting-started/list-of-maps.html) to get the alias names for all map definition files.
 Map definition files for all maps to be rendered in the application have to be included.

-   Assuming that you need to render the world map:
+   Therefore, assuming that you need to render the world map, the alias name __world__ replaces the __MAP_ALIAS__ in the format.

    `require("fusioncharts/maps/fusioncharts.world")(FusionCharts);`